Compiled by the Road Trip Manitoba team

 Play to your heart’s content

 No matter your age, there’s something fun for you to do at Grand Beach.
 Kids will love playing in the sand dunes, some of which can reach 12 metres (39 feet) high.
-You can also walk along the boardwalk, play a game of beach volleyball or tennis, spend a few hours on the nearby golf course, or let the children run around one of the two playgrounds.
+You can also walk along the boardwalk, play a game of beach volleyball or tennis, visit the skateboard park, spend a few hours on the nearby golf course, or let the children run around one of the two playgrounds.
 And don’t forget to make a few sandcastles while you’re at it!

 Eat your fill of tasty treats